ChristianGrussler/LRIPy/README.md

 * for the low-rank inducing Spectral norm:  ``p = 'inf'``

 ### Examples
-There are two examples in the "example" folder:
+There are two examples in the "examples" folder:

 1. Exact Matrix Completion
 2. Low-rank approximation with Hankel constraint